 Clearly, Pat Tillman reminds us that the intersection of myth, history, and legend is a complicated and confounding space where facts and fiction sometimes coexist, each bleeding through at various times revealing something different.

 The Pat Tillman story continues to evolve with each new telling.
 As time goes on, which Pat Tillman story will endure?
+And which story will public historians favor?

 This post is inspired by the online post from the Zinn Education Project: “April 22, 2004: Football Star Pat Tillman Killed in Afghanistan.”